fanbin/templates/README.md

 templates
 =========
-various templates for lab book, report, review, and etc.
+Various templates for lab book, report, review, and etc.